sez11a/liferay-docs/develop/tutorials/articles/150-web-services/04-consuming-web-services/05-related-resources/02-related-resource.markdown

 The exact attributes in the response depend on the resource.
 This example contains data on a site and has attributes that contain URLs to related resources.
-By sending requests to these URLs, which are API endpoints, you can retrieve the corresponding information:
+By sending GET requests to these URLs, which are API endpoints, you can get the corresponding information:

--   contentSpace
+-   `contentSpace`
 -   `members`: Users that belong to the site.
 -   `webSites`: Child sites.
 -   `embeddedWebPages`: Site pages.